JONSASSE/432-2018/slides/class28/README.md

 4. [Quiz 2](https://github.com/THOMASELOVE/432-2018/blob/master/quizzes/quiz2/README.md) materials are available.
 Note that the Quiz now has 34 main questions (1-34) that are required, plus two optional BONUS questions (35-36).

 5. A reminder that the ["Rethinking Statistical Significance"](https://github.com/THOMASELOVE/rethink) repository contains some of today's references.
+   - As a follow-up from our discussion on Tuesday, you may be interested in this piece by Steve Luck on [Why I've Lost Faith in p values](https://lucklab.ucdavis.edu/blog/2018/4/19/why-i-lost-faith-in-p-values)

 6. `431-help` will be open through May 9 at 11 AM.
 The last day for TA office hours is Tuesday May 1.

 7. **An R Tip**: Suppose you're trying to use `case_when` to help you change a value like `99` to `NA`.
 As [this note suggests](https://github.com/tidyverse/dplyr/issues/3202), you need to use `99 ~ NA_real_`, rather than `99 ~ NA`.

+8. Here's a great post by [David Selby](http://selbydavid.com/) on [Building a Neural Network in R](http://selbydavid.com/2018/01/09/neural-network/).

+9. **Recommendations**: At the end of this README are some links to things I recommend.

 ## Remaining Deliverables This Semester